Mario Pouliot: Collège Antoine-Girouard

 Pouliot served as an assistant coach for the Collège Antoine-Girouard Gaulois in the Quebec AAA Midget Hockey League (LHMAAAQ) from the 1997–98 season to the 2000–01 season, and as the team's head coach from the 2001–02 season to the 2008–09 season.
 He succeeded Simon Désautels who had been the team's only head coach to date, and was given the additional titles of general manager and team vice-president.

-During his eight seasons as head coach of the Gaulois, Pouliot coached 346 games and set a league record of 250 coaching wins, although some sources indicate he achieved 251 victories.
-Under his guidance, the Gaulois won five regular season division titles, and one league playoffs championship in the 2002–03 season.
+During his eight seasons as head coach of the Gaulois, Pouliot coached 346 games and set a league record of 250 coaching wins.
+Under his guidance, the Gaulois won five regular season division titles, and won the 2002–03 season league playoffs championship.
 The Gaulois defeated Collège Charles-Lemoyne in five games for the LHMAAAQ championship.
 It was the first league title won by the Gaulois in the team's six-season existence.
 Pouliot stated that his team's strengths were its speed, puck movement, and transition game from offence to defence.

 The Gaulois qualified for the 2003 Air Canada Cup, the Canadian national Midget AAA championship.
 He felt his team could win the national championship if they stayed focused and disciplined, but admitted he knew little about the opposing teams in the tournament.
 The national event was hosted at the Sault Memorial Gardens in Sault Ste.
 Marie, Ontario.
 Collège Antoine-Girouard represented the Quebec Region, and faced opponents from the Pacific, Western, Central, and Atlantic regions of Canada, and the local host team.
 The Gaulois finished the round-robin portion of the tournament undefeated, and won the semifinal game over the St. John's Maple Leafs midget team by a 3–2 score in overtime.
 In the gold medal game, Pouliot and the Gaulois lost the final 5–1 to Calgary, earning the silver medal at the Air Canada Cup.